scorpido74/azure-docs.nl-nl/articles/cosmos-db/sql-query-replicate.md

    Is een teken reeks expressie.

 *num_expr*
    Een numerieke expressie is.
-Als *num_expr* negatief of niet-eindig is, wordt het resultaat niet gedefinieerd.
+Als *num_expr* negatief of niet eindig is, is het resultaat niet gedefinieerd.

 ## <a name="return-types"></a>Retour typen